gregecmaregec/gregecmaregec.github.io/_projects/applications.md

 Brainstorming and outlining potential solutions to complex problems, e.g. structuring a financing facility that fits with a particular situation or a particular client.

 <b>Data analysis and interpretation</b>
-Examining vast datasets and creating data analysis with visual aids.
+Examining vast datasets and crafting data analysis with visual aids.

 <b>Conversational AI</b>
 Engaging in coherent, context-aware dialogues.